BEING KNOWN by Murray Hidary

 finds another’s in the dark.

-in the way a listener
+In the way a listener

 leans closer

-before a word is spoken.
+before a word arrives.

 We offer the world